 Tom leads the team responsible for identifying and addressing Intel product security risks as well as planning products that solve tomorrow’s security challenges.
 The team also manages Intel’s policy positions on security and privacy.
 Beyond Intel, Tom works with companies, organizations and government groups to identify and accelerate solutions that make computers safer from attack and easier to recover after an attack.
 Tom helped Intel create its security and manageability strategy for business PCs, and he forged requirements among leading security and manageability software companies for Intel’s vPro technology products.
 Since joining Intel in 1998, Tom has led strategies focused on the accelerating innovation with customers and partners and improving collaboration in the PC supply chain.
 Prior to joining Intel Tom helped to establish and to grow a strategy consulting firm with a track record of successful public policy consulting, grassroots organizing and marketing efforts.
 Tom earned his undergraduate degree at University of Iowa and an MBA from the University of Pennsylvania’s Wharton School of Business.

-Vice President, Intel Architecture Group
+Vice President, Platform Engineering Group